Skip to main content

 Do Git folders support on-premises or self-hosted Git servers?

 Databricks Git folders supports GitHub Enterprise, Bitbucket Server, Azure DevOps Server, and GitLab Self-managed integration, if the server is internet accessible.
-For details on integrating Git folders with an on-prem Git server, read Git Proxy Server for Git folders.
+For details on integrating Git folders with an on-premises Git server, read Git Proxy Server for Git folders.

 What Databricks asset types are supported by Git folders?